 Sudan’s Sovereign Council resolves to review cases of detained rebels

-Sudan’s Sovereign Council has agreed to review the cases of members of the armed movements detained across the country.
-The newly established Supreme Council for Peace has decided that political and community consultations should be held among the Sudanese public, to consider their perceptions concerning the comprehensive peace process taking place in the country.
+Sudan’s Sovereign Council agreed to review the cases of members of the armed movements detained across the country.
+The newly established Supreme Council for Peace decided that political and community consultations should be held among the Sudanese public, to consider their perceptions concerning the comprehensive peace process taking place in the country.

 The decision was made during a series of meetings of the Sovereign Council, headed by Lt Gen Abdelfattah El Burhan, at the Republican Palace in Khartoum today.

 The Supreme Council for Peace, chaired by El Burhan, decided to continue its meetings in order to reach a full vision regarding the next round of negotiations scheduled to start on November 21 in Juba, hosted by South Sudan’s President Salva Kiir.

 Speaking to reporters after the meeting today, Peace Council Spokesman Mohamed El Taayshi said the attendants endorsed the agreements signed in Juba, and praised the methodology used for the negotiations, as well the role of South Sudan’s mediation during the peace talks.

 The Sovereign Council also discussed the work of the Special Committee for the Determination of Detainees, Prisoners, and Convicted Persons of the Armed Movements, headed by Lt Gen Shamseldin Kabbashi and Mohamed El Taayshi.
 The Council emphasised the need to accelerate the pace to close the file.

 The Prosecutor of the Darfur Crimes Court, El Fatih Teifour, said in a press statement after the meeting that the committee received lists with names of detained members of armed movements, to review their cases, excluding those held for issues related to Islamic law, retribution, and special rights in accordance with the Constitutional Document.